top of page

 Mitchell Manlapig, conductor

-An advocate for community engagement through music, Dr. Manlapig has held numerous leadership roles, including Assistant Conductor of both the Fort Worth Youth Orchestra and the Fort Worth Medical Orchestra, where he also serves as Operational Director.
-He was recently awarded a conducting fellowship with the Fort Worth Symphony Orchestra and served as Assistant Conductor for Fort Worth Opera’s 2024 production of La bohème, under the direction of Miguel Harth-Bedoya.
-In the same year, he was named a National Finalist (Honorable Mention) by The American Prize in Conducting and conducted the TCU Symphony in a featured performance at the Texas Music Educators Association (TMEA) convention.
+Committed to music education and community engagement, Dr. Manlapig serves as Assistant Conductor of the Fort Worth Medical Orchestra, where he is also Operational Director.
+He previously served as Assistant Conductor of the Fort Worth Youth Orchestra (2022–2025).
+In 2024, he was named a National Finalist (Honorable Mention) by The American Prize in Conducting and conducted the TCU Symphony in a featured performance at the Texas Music Educators Association (TMEA) convention.

-Dr. Manlapig earned his Doctor of Musical Arts (DMA) in Orchestral Conducting from Texas Christian University in 2025, where he was honored with the Outstanding Graduate Service Award.
-At TCU he played a key role in the opera department, serving as principal conductor for multiple productions.
-He holds a Master of Music in Orchestral Conducting from the University of Wisconsin–Milwaukee (UWM), where he served as acting director and manager of the UWM Symphony Orchestra and assistant conductor of the University/Community Orchestra.
-During his time at UWM, he worked closely with renowned conductors, including Ken-David Masur, and was selected for the 2021 Chicago Conducting Masterclass and Workshop Series with Donald Schleicher.
+Dr. Manlapig earned a Doctor of Musical Arts in Orchestral Conducting from Texas Christian University in 2025, receiving the Outstanding Graduate Service Award.
+He holds a Master of Music in Orchestral Conducting from the University of Wisconsin–Milwaukee, where he served as acting director and manager of the UWM Symphony Orchestra, as well as assistant conductor of the University/Community Orchestra.
+During his time at UWM, he worked closely with renowned conductors, including Ken-David Masur, and was selected for the 2021 Chicago Conducting Masterclass with Donald Schleicher.
+He completed his undergraduate studies at Oklahoma Baptist University, where he conducted ensembles across orchestral, choral, and operatic repertoire, including a fully staged production of Mozart’s Die Zauberflöte.
+He was awarded OBU’s Outstanding Senior in the Division of Music and the W.P.
+Blake Award, the university’s highest undergraduate honor.

 bottom of page